Mukul Chadda

 Mukul Chadda is an Indian actor who works in Hindi cinema.

 Early life and education

-Mukul was born in Chennai, in the state of Tamil Nadu.
+Mukul was born in Madras (now Chennai), in the state of Tamil Nadu.
 He completed a bachelor's in Mathematics at the prestigious St Stephen's College, Delhi and is an MBA graduate from IIM Ahmedabad.
 It was after working in a bank in New York City that he decided to take his passion for acting forward.

 Personal life

 Mukul has been married to actress Rasika Dugal since 2010 after dating for 3 years.